brkarcher/brkarcher.github.io/shadow.md

 Chancellor Pellwyn stood at the lectern on the floor between the two galleries of seated apostles.
 She lifted the gavel, and she brought it down.

-Every set of eyes snapped down to the floor, and the Chancellor called the College of Apostles into session.
+Every set of eyes snapped down to the floor, and the chancellor called the College of Apostles into session.

 Pellwyn had requested (practically begged) the parliamentarian to permit her to dispense with the usual prelude, which was a half hour or more of announcements and readings of report abstracts submitted by various committees.
 In the end, she had convinced the parliamentarian that he didn't want to have to deal with the nervy apostles debating theological politics with an extra hour of fatigue and frayed tempers.
 So tonight, she began with the main agenda: first, a reading of the purported letter from Tethraz and a dissemination of copies, and second, a series of submitted motions, each a proposal that the College react this way or that, each to be considered in turn.

 The first motion to follow the reading proved to be a strong start.
-Pellwyn recognized the first voting member on the agenda: a young Orlander, who stood quickly and belted out, "I move that the College issues a circular condemning King Emault II for initiating a conquest of obvious personal ambition, to the detriment of his subjects and other subjects in Ae's realm, and urging him to return Duranlach to a state of just rule under the High King's chosen heir."
+Pellwyn recognized the first voting member on the agenda: a young Orlander, who stood quickly and belted out, "I move that the College issues a circular condemning King Emault II for initiating a conquest of obvious personal ambition, to the detriment of his subjects and other subjects in Ae's realm, and urging him to return Duranlach to a state of just rule under the high king's chosen heir."

 He had clearly been practicing that mouthful in the last hour, and the barreling momentum of his oratory seemed somehow comedic.
 The College thought so, anyway, and there was one audible chuckle and scattered low chatter in the Hall.
 Pellwyn thought to herself, hopefully, that the voting body was in the mood for a thoughtful debate.